rivuty/http-status/.github/CONTRIBUTING.md

    branch before submitting your pull request.
 If it doesn't merge cleanly with main you may be asked to rebase your changes.
-2. Commits should be as small as possible, while ensuring that each commit is correct independently (i.e., each commit should compile and pass tests).
+2. Commits should be as small as possible, while ensuring that each commit is correct independently (i.e., each commit should bypass verification `npm run verify`).
 3. Add tests relevant to the fixed bug or new feature.
 4. Ensure the tests passes.
-5. Make sure code lints.

 ## Code of Conduct